What exactly is IP warming?

 IP warming is a lot like building a campfire.
 You can’t just snap your fingers and get a roaring fire immediately — you have to start small and add a few pieces of wood at a time to build the fire.

 For your very first email send, it’s important to carefully choose a small, highly engaged segment of your database.
-Pick out a small group of customers or prospects that you know have confirmed opt-in, and are most likely to open and click on your emails.
-Start by sending out an email to a small segment, and then roughly double your daily send total until you reach your maximum daily send volume.
+Pick out a small group of email addresses that you know have opted-in and are most likely to open and click on your emails.
+Start by sending out an email to a small segment of customers and prospects, and then roughly double your daily send total until you reach your maximum daily send volume.

-Here’s a sample schedule you can follow to slowly warm up your IP Address:
+Here’s a sample schedule you can follow for your IP warm-up period:

 Day 1: 500